Carlos Arraíz

 Carlos Castillo, knows by his artistic name as Carlos Arraíz is a Venezuelan actor and model.

+Career

 He began his career while still a student at the Universidad Central de Venezuela where he joined the theater group El Chichón, and since then, he participated in various stage plays such as La Caja Mágica, Los Chicos del 69, El Principito, La Sirenita, Vaselina: el musical, Se busca corazón among others.

 Carlos has won several awards, such as the TIN Teatro Infantil Nacional 2001 and again in 2006.